Table of Contents

 - Growth Promoters:

-- Activities: Cell division, enlargement, pattern formation, tropic growth, flowering, fruiting, seed formation.
+- Promote Activities: such as cell division, cell enlargement, pattern formation, tropic movements, flowering, fruiting and seed formation.

 - Examples: Auxins, Gibberellins, Cytokinins.